Asymmetric Tyre Treads: How They Work and How to Mount Them

 - Outer blocks: stiff, wide elements increase lateral stiffness and footprint stability, sharpening dry performance and steering precision.

-- Compound tuning: advanced rubbers balance grip and wear, maintaining consistent traction across conditions and supporting driver autonomy.
+- Compound tuning: advanced rubber compounds balance grip and wear, maintaining consistent traction across conditions.

-- Functional separation: distinct zone roles preserve performance under mixed conditions, so you won’t sacrifice handling for safety.
+- Functional separation: distinct zone roles preserve performance under mixed conditions, so you get handling and safety at the same time.

 How to Mount Asymmetric Tyres Correctly